benjamindaniel0605-prog/leadpilot-phase-finale-2/replit.md

 Client-side state is managed through TanStack React Query for server state and local React state for UI interactions.
 The query client is configured with optimistic caching strategies and includes custom hooks for authentication state management.
 Form state is handled using React Hook Form with Zod validation schemas.

 ### Subscription and Quota Management
 The platform implements a tiered subscription model with usage quotas for leads, templates, AI variations, and sequences.
-Usage tracking is built into the database schema and enforced at the API level.
+Current quota limits are: Free (5 leads), Starter (100 leads), Pro (500 leads), Growth (1500 leads).
+Usage tracking is built into the database schema and enforced at the API level with real-time quota validation and monthly usage calculation.
 The system is prepared for Stripe integration for payment processing, though payment functionality appears to be planned for future implementation.

 ## External Dependencies